lemanschik/html-course/README.md

 ## HTML Tag Attributes
 Not all Attributes are under the equal Name on the DOM Object while they are all on the DOM Object because else nothing would work.
 That has historical and language related Reasons.
-For example the class attribute of a HTML Tag is always the classList attribute of the JS DOM Equivalent thats because ```class``` is a reserved keyword in ECMAScript as it gets used to create Classes. all HTML Attributes that got a String List as value got ECMAScript API's to modify them so that you do not need to handle String parsing your self.
+For example the class attribute of a HTML Tag is always the classList property of the JS DOM Equivalent thats because ```class``` is a reserved keyword in ECMAScript as it gets used to create Classes. all HTML Attributes that got a String List as value got ECMAScript API's to modify them so that you do not need to handle String parsing your self.

 - class classList.add ....